quasimatic/glance-dom/docs/glossary.md

 ##case-sensitive
 Treating or interpreting upper- and lowercase letters as being different.

+##container
+the determined boundary for a scope and a subject which can be the scope but may not be.

 ## filter
 Option used for limiting the found targets down to some smaller set.